Does glue conduct electricity? If you’re working with electrical appliances or circuit boards, this is something you need to be aware of.

-Very few household glues are conductive at all, with the exception of a few adhesives which were specifically manufactured to be a user friendly replacement for soldering.
+Very few household glues are conductive at all, with the exception of a few adhesives that were specifically manufactured to be a user-friendly replacement for soldering.

 Although these conductive pastes are more conductive than regular adhesives, they are a bit of a compromise.

 The added metal elements reduce the strength of the adhesive compared to regular glue, and the adhesive greatly reduces the conductivity (for both heat and electricity) compared to regular solder.

 Depending on what your requirements are, it may be better to use solder instead of a metallic conductive glue.

 If conductivity isn’t an issue, you would be better off using a two-part epoxy designed for metals like JB-Weld.
 It’s stronger than any conductive glue you can get.

 For electrical components where conductivity is important, a conductive wire glue may be a viable alternative to soldering.

 Wire glue is suitable for low-power projects, such as a light switch or a battery connector.
 It’s not suitable for anything that takes mains power, as it can not handle the same amperage and may lead to a potentially dangerous fault.